dustinpfister/blog_posts/_posts/canvas-keyboard.md

 ## 4 - Conclusion

 Although pointer events are what I should always start out with some projects just work better with keyboard input, or some kind of game pad input.
+Keyboard events can of course be used in conjunction with mouse events, touch events, and javaScript code that automates input to create a comprehensive, over all way to control the manipulation of state.
+If interested in reading more about input that is closly realted to canvas projects you might want to check out my [canvas example post in which I make a general input controller](/2020/04/17/canvas-example-input-controller/).